andreaco/AdditiveSynthesizer/README.md

 ***

-Additionally the synthesiser features an amplitude ADSR and a simple reverb.
+Additionally the synthesizer features an amplitude ADSR and a simple reverb.

 ![](imgs/GUI.png)